 Here's a list, nowhere near complete [link].

-year.
-Key quote: '"Our opponent is an alien starship packed with
+missing out.
+Key quote from Anathem: '"Our opponent is an alien

-atomic bombs," I said.
-"We have a protractor."'
+starship packed with atomic bombs," I said.
+"We have a

 I had a list here, but decided it's better to converse about these